VasinkaD/DAMN/Paper_Results/ConvNet/Optical_experiment/Readme.md

 -> func_file_Process_exp.py <br>
 Supporting functions for processing the data with each method.
 For example, the definition of both Richardson-Lucy algorithms.

+-> DeepStorm_exp_MAEs.zip <br>
+The results obtained from all the device-dependent Deep-STORM models, as their evaluation requires a standalone environment.